remzi-arpacidusseau/ostep-projects/initial-utilities/README.md

   and return 0.
 Note that this is slightly different than the behavior of normal UNIX **cat** (if you'd like to, figure out the difference).
-* If the program tries to **fopen()** a file and fails, it should print the exact message "my-cat: cannot open file" and exit with status code 1.
+* If the program tries to **fopen()** a file and fails, it should print the exact message "my-cat: cannot open file" (followed by a newline) and exit with status code 1.
 If multiple files are specified on the command line, the files should be printed out in order until the end of the file list is reached or an error opening a file is reached (at which point the error message is printed and **my-cat** exits).

 ## my-grep